 |Misuse of technology||Unexpected use of image processing technology||✓||✓||✓||✓|

-The main activities implemented until 2019 as mitigation measures against human rights risk are as follows;
+The main activities implemented to date as mitigation measures against human rights risk are as follows;

 1) Implementation of Assessment for Suppliers

-We assess the human rights risks in the supply chain on an annual basis to identify risks of great social concern and to set target areas.
+We assess the human rights risks in the supply chain on an annual basis to identify risks of great social concern and to set target areas for improvement.